International Islamic Federation of Student Organizations

 The International Islamic Federation of Student Organizations (IIFSO) is an international student and youth federation.

 IIFSO's mission is to "serve, develop, integrate, and represent the Islamic student organizations worldwide while building bridges with other cultures in order to participate in building a brighter future for Muslim youth".

 The IIFSO publishes and distributes large quantities of pocket editions of books on Islam.

 It published more than 1000 books in more than 100 languages to spread Islamic and humanitarian values and promote youth engagement.
 It also organized hundreds of capacity-building trainings to youth activists everywhere.
-IIFSO participated in several conferences in topics such as human rights, islamophobia, women rights, terrorism, social development, etc.
+IIFSO participated in several conferences on topics such as human rights, islamophobia, women rights, terrorism, social development, etc.

 Vision

 Promote and protect the cause of human rights, justice and peace; coordinate activities of Muslim students' organizations world-wide; support the cause of Islamic brotherhood, cooperation, social justice and ultimate unity of world Muslim; promote the exchange of know how to ensure uniformity in methods and direction of work; glorify the word of Allah, disseminate information about the tenets of Islam and assist affiliated organizations in the fulfillment of their mission; promote a better understanding of Islam, removing misunderstandings and distortions and presenting the Islamic position on various aspects of life and development.